JolitaGrazyte/laravel-discogs/README.md

 ## Usage

-Ussage of this package is really simple.
+Usage of this package is really simple.
 For the most of the endpoints there is a method.
 Optionally get()-method may be also used.